HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md

 With this feature, you can:

-- configure user session tracking.
+- Configure user session tracking DX 9.5 deployments on supported Kubernetes platforms.
-- view DX 9.5 user session consumption in Digital Experience 9.5 deployments to supported Kubernetes platforms.
+- View [DX 9.5 user session](entitlement_checks_scenarios.md#how-to-monitor-user-session-consumption-for-hcl-dx-cloud-native-v95-production-deployments) consumption in DX 9.5 Kubernetes deployments.
-- manually export a report of the number of sessions used in specified time periods.
-The DX Kubernetes deployment user session usage report presents the data in the form of sessions per day, sessions per week, or sessions per month in a given date range.
+- Manually export a report of the number of sessions used in specified time periods.
+The DX Kubernetes deployment user session usage report presents the data in the form of sessions month in a given date range.
 See examples in the next sections.

 !!!note
     User session tracking and reporting support the protection of the Personally Identifiable Information (PII) of users.
-Data such as the User ID and the IP Address are not stored in the server logs or presented in user session usage reports.
+Data such as the User ID and the IP Address are not stored in the server logs or presented in user session consumption reports.
+These reports present the timestamp and number data to report the user session counts for the requested time period.

-For information on how user sessions are defined and when they begin and end, see [User Session consumption for HCL DX Cloud Native v9.5 production deployments](entitlement_checks_scenarios.md#how-to-monitor-user-session-consumption-for-hcl-dx-cloud-native-v95-production-deployments) and [How User Sessions in Production deployments are calculated to Report totals](entitlement_checks_scenarios.md#how-user-sessions-in-production-deployments-are-calculated-to-report-totals).
+For information on how user sessions are defined and when they begin and end, see [User Session consumption for HCL DX Cloud Native v9.5 production deployments](entitlement_checks_scenarios.md#how-to-monitor-user-session-consumption-for-hcl-dx-cloud-native-v95-production-deployments).

 ## Unique identifier for the DX deployment session usage report